You have no alerts.

 Kai stared at that for a second.

-It was the sort of line he would normally have dismissed as the private drama of an overworked religious mind.
-Out here, in this room, with the moor pressed flat against the window, it felt less like drama than a clean description of something he had not yet chosen to believe in.
+Normally he would have filed it under private drama.
+Religious stress.
+Solitude.
+An intelligent man left too long with his own head.
+Up here, with the moor pressed flat against the window, it felt less like drama than a clean description of something he had not yet chosen to believe in.

 Ellie looked at him.
 “Well,” she said.
 “That’s normal.”